fanypilar/fpilarova_masters/README.md

 # Description
 The repository contains a script that was created as a part of my master's thesis.
-The core of the script is to download data of gene sequences and then process them to be used in a CAAS analysis.
+The core of the script is to download data of gene sequences and then process them to be used in a CAAS (convergent amino acid substitutions) analysis.
 Additionally, there are also a dataset and results of my master's thesis analysis (folder "masters_thesis_results").
 The file "final_dataset.csv" is an output of the script and contains input dataset for the analysis.
 The file "results.xlxs" contains information about the dataset and results of the analysis.

 # The repository contains: